emberjs/data/guides/the-manual/misc/relational-data/configuration/many-to-none.md

 ## Using `@ember-data/model`

-> **Note** Models are currently the primary way that users of EmberData define "schema".
+> **Note** Models are currently the primary way that users of WarpDrive define "schema".
 >
 > Models are not the only way to define schema today, but they
 > are the most immediately available ergonomic way to do so.

-When using Models, EmberData parses schema from them at runtime, converting static information defined on the class into the json schema format needed by the rest of the system.
+When using Models, WarpDrive parses schema from them at runtime, converting static information defined on the class into the json schema format needed by the rest of the system.